 Furthermore, the eligibility requirements between SSDI and SSI do vary.
 As mentioned, to qualify for SSDI, you must have earned the required work credits and meet minimum work periods.
-SSI, on the other hand, is based on need and does not require you to meet minimum work periods or work credits.
+On the other hand, SSI is based on need and does not require you to complete minimum work periods or credits.

 What are the different types of benefits programs available with SSDI and SSI?

 SSA offers several different types of benefits programs with SSDI and SSI, including:

 - SSI for children – This program provides monthly payments to assist with caring for children with mental or physical disabilities when the parent or parents have limited financial resources.

 - DIWW (disabled insured widows/widowers) – DIWW is based on age, marital status, and the disability of the deceased.
 The widow or widower must claim benefits within a limited time period.